connorbowen/apiq-mvp/docs/implementation-plan.md

 **Next Steps**: See [Future Roadmap](docs/future-roadmap.md#p32-advanced-workflow-features) **Success Criteria**: Power users can create complex workflows with advanced features

+#### **P3.3: Enhanced AI Detection for Unknown APIs** 🚧 **PLANNED**
+**Status**: Not started
+**Description**: Improve AI service to provide more detailed information about unknown APIs that aren't in the predefined knowledge base
+**Features**:
+- **Enhanced AI Detection**: Make the AI service provide more detailed information about unknown APIs
+- **Dynamic API Learning**: Allow the system to learn about new APIs from user interactions
+- **API Discovery**: Integrate with API discovery services to get real-time API information **Success Criteria**:
+- AI can provide accurate setup instructions for unknown APIs
+- System learns from user interactions to improve API guidance
+- Integration with API discovery services for real-time API information
+- Reduced generic fallback responses for unknown APIs

 ## 🎨 **UX SIMPLIFICATION PLAN** ✅ **COMPLETED**

 ### **Overview**